BillSdev/Pong/README.md

 # Pong
-A Pong game developed in Java
+A Pong game developed in Java.

-Class Game is the main class.
+The class named Game contains the main function.